 The Huangjisoo foam cleansers are said to also gently remove makeup which suggests they perform a double cleanse in one step.
 As this one is a Deep Cleanse, I decided to test it in this capacity also (I didn’t do such a test for the brightening version, focusing only on it’s ability as a second step cleanser).
 There is a warning on the packaging to ensure the product does not enter the eyes (to rinse immediately if it does).
 Firstly, I like to see the progress I am making when removing makeup.
 I open my eyes during the process to see if I need to keep going.
 Secondly, in general, I dislike using foaming cleansers for makeup removal, preferring the gentle full face application of cleansing oils and balms.
 But for the purpose of a comprehensive review, here goes!

 As can be seen from the image below, I coated the back of my hand with a broad selection of makeup products.
 The images (left to right, top to bottom) indicate the cleansing progress made, the first one showing the initial state of makeup application, the second showing the equivalent of two pumps of foam dispensed onto my skin.
 In order to make removal progress, I had to apply significant force while rubbing.
 It was difficult to dislodge and felt completely unsatisfying.
-When water is added, it doesn’t emulsify like oil cleansers do (as expected), rather, just rinses off with water.
-The last image shows just how much product remains when only my fingers were used to firmly massage the foam into the skin.
+When water is added, it doesn’t emulsify like oil cleansers do (as expected), rather, just rinses off.
+The last image shows just how much makeup remains when only my fingers were used to firmly massage the foam into the skin.
 The product performed poorly.

 A cotton pad certainly helped as can be seen in the next photo, but there was still makeup left on my skin even after swiping hard and reapplying a second round of cleanser.
 As such, I wouldn’t recommend using this for anything more than removal of a light foundation/BB/CC cream or equivalent.
 There are far better products for such cleansing, my personal preference being oils and balms.